dirkjbreeuwer/ossu-cs-curriculum/core-programming/how-to-code-simple-data/README.md

-# Core Programming: Simple Data
+# Core Programming: How to Code: Simple Data

 Part of [UBCx's Software Development MicroMasters Program](https://www.edx.org/micromasters/ubcx-software-development).
 This course teaches you how to write well-tested and easy to improve programms.